am263129/King-Mufasa/README.md

 ### Hi there 👋 I am Mufasa.
 ## Who is Mufasa?
 With over 7 years of experience in software development, I specialize in frontend engineering with a focus on creating delightful user experiences and scalable architecture.
+Focus on NFT marketplace projects and recently, get interest in BTC based game proejcts.
+React.js, Next.js, Tailwindcss is my best favourite couples.

+(Needless to say, I am man and this is my fav character Ada in RE6)
 <!--
 **** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.